nampdn/vysma-editor/docs/architecture-plan.md

 - See `docs/appwrite-integration.md` for persistence, identity, and API flows.
 - See `docs/http-asset-io.md` for remote asset loading via HTTP.
 - See `docs/editor-ui.md` for desktop editor UI/UX.
+- See `docs/relay-discovery.md` for LAN discovery and Internet relay (Expo‑style URLs).

 ---